Dalimil/Scala-Play-Quickstart/README.md

 Basic Scala web application using the Play Framework

 ### TODO
+- [ ] Guice and dependency injections in general
 - [ ] Server-side requests and API connections
 - [ ] OAuth
 - [ ] Database and ORM